-Davidson College continues to expand its resources and expertise in supporting the development and education of undocumented students and students with Deferred Action for Childhood Arrivals (DACA) status.
+Davidson continues to expand its resources and expertise in supporting the development and education of undocumented students and students with Deferred Action for Childhood Arrivals (DACA) status.
 We encourage interested applicants to apply for admission regardless of their immigration status and for admitted students to explore the following resources.

-The college strives to remove social and financial barriers that may otherwise exclude students from historically underrepresented populations, such as undocumented/DACA students.
-Email Associate Dean of Admission and Financial Aid Meredith High at email@example.com to learn more about the admissions process and financial aid and scholarship options.
+The college strives to remove social and financial barriers that may otherwise exclude students from historically excluded populations, such as undocumented/DACA students.
+Email Marlene Arellano, Associate Dean of Admission and Director of Diversity and Inclusion, to learn more.

-Peer Mentoring & Social Support
+Peer Mentorship & Support

-Students will be matched with holistic advisers who are sensitive to, and trained about, the special needs unique to undocumented/DACA students.
+Students will be matched with holistic advisers who are sensitive to, and trained about, the special support unique to undocumented/DACA students.
 Disclosing their status is optional.
 Students may direct any concerns about their holistic advising to Academic Affairs.